 Effective July 1, 2019

 UWAL hosts subsonic wind tunnel testing at the Kirsten Wind Tunnel for customers outside the university.
-UWAL is self-sustaining so the UWAL receives from its commercial customers covers all costs of operations, is formulated to build a reserve for medium term capital expenditures, and includes the 15.6% UW Institutional Overhead pays the UW at large for utilities, groundskeeping, and other shared costs.
+UWAL is self-sustaining as the revenue it receives from its commercial customers covers all costs of operation, builds a reserve for medium term capital expenditures, and includes the 15.6% UW Institutional Overhead (for use of university utilities, groundskeeping, and other shared costs).
 This rate guide describes the most common services UWAL provides for its customers at the Kirsten Wind Tunnel.
 UWAL also has access to other facilities and is capable of providing additional services.
 Please contact us if you have special testing requirements.

 Rates for the Kirsten Wind Tunnel (8' by 12'):